drkvogel/ocpcares/notes/notes.md

-how low can we go with vid quality? cut up film into quarters or eights with some overlap, easier to cut up switch between random and film order other movies e.g. Platoon, Withnail...
+how low can we go with vid quality? cut up film into quarters or eights with some overlap, easier to cut up switch between random and film order other movies/tv e.g. Platoon, Withnail, Spaced, ... genericise

 ## defer